denistsoi/franklinchen.github.io/source/_posts/2013-02-02-an-unexpected-afternoon-tour-9-miles-of-running.markdown

 <!--more-->

 ## I did not run in the morning

+Earlier in the week, since I had just [signed up for the 2013 Pittsburgh Marathon](/blog/2013/01/30/why-and-how-i-am-going-to-run-the-2013-pittsburgh-marathon/), I had considered to the early Saturday morning training run of the [Steel City Road Runners](http://www.steelcityrrc.org/), but by yesterday, had felt that I didn't want to get up early on Saturday, and also it was going to be very cold, possible as low as 10 degrees F, and I felt more comfortable running near 20 degrees F as well as close to home so that I could bail out during my own long run and get back home and warm if needed.

 I have not run more than 5 miles continuously in a while.
 I anticipated running at least 7 miles out in the cold, depending on how I felt.
 I was certain that I would not run as long as 12 miles.